 Remember to stay consistent, stay positive, and use training as an opportunity to bond with your dog.

-If you’re struggling with training on a particular day, don’t push things too hard.
-Every dog has his day, but not everyday is the right day to train your dog.
+If you’re struggling with dog training on a particular day, don’t push things too hard.
+Every dog has his day, but not every day is the right day to train your dog.
 Your dog will appreciate your discretion.